 Trial and Appellate Advocacy John Weaver has a passion for oral and written client advocacy.
 He has written more than thirty-five appellate briefs and argued cases before the Maryland Court of Special Appeals and Maryland Court of Appeals, resulting in six reported appellate decisions about significant family law issues: Lasko v.
 Lasko, 245 Md.
 App.
 70 (2020) (sufficiency of a request for a division of retirement benefits in a pleading);Santo v.
 Santo, 448 Md.
 620 (2016) (joint legal custody, allocation of tie-breaking decision-making authority); Tshiani v.
 Tshiani, 466 Md.
 255 (2013) (comity, proof of valid marriage); Das v.
 Das, 133 Md.
 App.
-1 (2000) (divorce grounds); Guarino v.
+1 (2000) (divorce grounds; default proceedings); Guarino v.
 Guarino, 112 Md.
 App.
 1 (1996) (pendente lite alimony); and Rogers v.
 Rogers, 80 Md.
 App.
 575 (1989) (marital property, indefinite alimony, marital debt, attorneys fees).

 Bar Association Service John Weaver is actively involved in the Bar Association of Montgomery County, Maryland.
 He was named "Section Chair of the Year" (1993-1994) for his Family Law Section service, and he has been the recipient of the Annual Pro Bono Service Award (2001), Pro Bono Program Individual and law firm awards (1994), as well as the Bar Association/Bar Foundation's President's Citation for Outstanding Service to the Bar (1996; 2015; 2017).
 Mr. Weaver has twice been elected to serve two-year terms on the Executive Committee (2011-2013; and 2001-2003), is a "Bar Leader," and was a member of the Bench-Bar Committee for three years.
 Mr. Weaver is a "Bencher" member of the Montgomery County chapter of American Inns of Court, and he was a member of the multi-disciplinary Montgomery County Divorce Roundtable while a Family Magistrate, serving as President (2004-2005).Mr.
 Weaver is a member of the Family Law Sections of the Maryland State Bar Association and American Bar Association, and serves as a member of Bar Association of Frederick County, the ABA Section of International Law Task Force on International Parental Child Abduction Mediation, and the Association of Family and Conciliation Courts (AFCC).